zjsunzone/Docs/en-us/development/[English]-PlatON-Privacy-Contract-Guide.md

 > 0x43355c787c50b647c425f594b441d4bd75198888

-### Privacy Data Service Implementation
+### Data Node Service Implementation

-By introducing the Privacy Data Service Development Kit (`mpc-data-sdk`), the data provider can register its own private data service to the `MPC VM` and provide calculation data.
-For more details, refer to the [Private Data Service Development Kit](#).
+Developers need to use the Privacy Data Service Development Kit (`mpc-data-sdk`) to build private data services.
+For more details, refer to [Privacy Data Services Development Kit](en-us/development/[English]-Deep-Understanding-Privacy-Contract-Dev).

-**Private Data Provider & MPC Compute Node:**

-The privacy data provider's wallet file is saved on the MPC compute node, and the data provider's private data service must be registered to the node's `MPC VM`.
-Because privacy calculations are multi-party calculations, there are currently only two-party calculations, distinguished by `Alice` and `Bob`.
-When compiling the privacy contract, the `Alice` party address is configured as `0x9a568e649c3a9d43b7f565ff2c835a24934ba447`, and the `Bob` party address is `0xce3a4aa58432065c4c5fae85106aee4aef77a115`.

-**Step 1: Write a private data service code**
+#### Project construction

-Currently `mpc-data-sdk` only provides the `JAVA` version, so the reader needs to have a certain JAVA programming foundation.
-The following steps will demonstrate how to access `mpc-data-sdk` in the simplest way, some of which need to be done manually.
+> `mpc-data-sdk` only provides the `JAVA` version, so the reader needs to have a certain JAVA programming foundation.

+Create two Maven projects using `Intellij`, one is Alice data node service program, and the other is Bob data node service program.
+Do the following:

-* Create a JAVA normal Maven project, modify `pom.xml`, add the maven repository address
+- Create a JAVA normal Maven project, modify `pom.xml`, add the maven repository address

 ```xml
 <repositories>